Jxcob-Wxlly/GetBetterHubV1/README.md

 Full setup detail, including deploying the backend to Azure, is in `GetBetterHub-backend/GetBetterHub.Api/README.md`.

-## Known limitations
+## Current limitations

-- Multi-language resources (English/isiZulu/Afrikaans) exist but aren't yet wired into the screens - UI text is currently English-only.
+- Multi-language resources (English/isiZulu/Afrikaans and possibly isiXhosa) exist but aren't yet wired into the screens - UI text is currently English-only.
 - No dedicated Settings screen yet.

 ## Author